MH-DX/portier-cli/README.md

 ## Robust, reliable and lean.

 With its automatic reconnect and advanced retransmission algorithms, your remote access works free from connection drops.
 Portier turns these events into a bit of latency, and then everything continues smoothly.
-Portier-cli, our client application written in golang, requires roughly 10MB of RAM to run, but is also capable of scaling up to handle thousands of parallel connections - if you need it.
+Portier-cli requires roughly 10MB of RAM to run, but is also capable of scaling up to handle thousands of parallel connections - if you need it.

 ## Secure, (don’t) trust us.